Skip to main content

 echo sprintf("Hello World!");

-This code responds to all requests with "Hello World".
-HTTP requests are processed by the Apache Web server in the container.
+This code will respond with "Hello World" to all requests, and the HTTP handling is performed by the Apache Web Server in the container.

 Step 2: Containerize the Application